PythonOT/POT/docs/source/quickstart.rst

 Wasserstein Discriminant Analysis [11]_ is a generalization of `Fisher Linear Discriminant Analysis <https://en.wikipedia.org/wiki/Linear_discriminant_analysis>`__ that allows discrimination between classes that are not linearly separable.
-It consist in finding a linear projector optimizing the following criterion
+It consists in finding a linear projector optimizing the following criterion

 .. math::
     P = \text{arg}\min_P \frac{\sum_i OT_e(\mu_i\#P,\mu_i\#P)}{\sum_{i,j\neq i}
     OT_e(\mu_i\#P,\mu_j\#P)}

 where :math:`\#` is the push-forward operator, :math:`OT_e` is the entropic OT loss and :math:`\mu_i` is the distribution of samples from class :math:`i`.  :math:`P` is also constrained to be in the Stiefel manifold.
 WDA can be solved in POT using function :any:`ot.dr.wda`.
 It requires to have installed :code:`pymanopt` and